dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 and written in R script.
 The code has been rewritten in Python and is now located in the METplotpy repository: https://github.com/dtcenter/METplotpy/metplotpy/plots/tcmpr_plots

 The TCMPR plots require TCMPR line type data produced by the MET TC-pairs tool.
+The data must have all header names consistent with those in the MET User's Guide, section 24.2.

-In addition, the METcalcpy source code will be needed to perform event equalization and other necessary calculations.
+In addition, the METcalcpy
+source code will be needed to perform event equalization and other necessary calculations.

 The METcalcpy repository is located: